-Delivery Confirmation (D-bit) Support
+Delivery Confirmation Support

-For SNA-to-Non-SNA communications, a user can implement and use a mechanism that confirms the delivery of a packet to a remote DTE.
+For SNA-to-Non-SNA X.25 communications, a user can implement and use a mechanism that confirms the delivery of a packet to a remote DTE.
 A bit in the packet header of a data packet can be set to 1 to request confirmation that the packet has been received at its destination.
-This bit is called the D-bit.
-If the D-bit is off (set to 0), then the acknowledgement for the packet that has been sent comes from the adjacent DCE (not the destination DTE).
+This bit is called the delivery confirmation bit (D bit).
+If the delivery confirmation bit is off (set to 0), then the acknowledgment for the packet that has been sent comes from the adjacent DCE (not the destination DTE).